 An Information association is a link from one record to an information type record.
 An information type record can be referenced from any number of other records but at least one record should have an association to an information type record.
 Such associations will be encoded by means of the Information Association field (INAS).
 For each association a separate field has to be used.
 The association itself can have attributes.
 The attributes are encoded in the field by the same mechanism as described for the ATTR field.
-The same subfields are used at the end of the association field.Each association is uniquely addressed by the combination of the RRNM, RRID, IASS, and ROLE subfields.
+The same subfileelds are used at the end of the association field.
+The order of associations in the INAS field is arbitrary; eEach association is uniquely addressed enly by the combination of the RRNM, and RRID, IASS, and ROLE subfields.